 One of the things Jesus predicted would occur that does not necessarily point to the time of the end is the persecution of the elect, or those who believed the Gospel.
 Persecution and the act of killing believers in Christ have been occurring off and on somewhere in the world since the time of Stephen’s death.
 According to the Scriptures, immediately after Jesus’ resurrection and ascension into heaven, the church would experience safety for about 3 ½ years (Revelation 12:13-14).
 Although the disciples were beaten at least once after Pentecost, 31 AD (Acts 5:40), no one lost his life to persecution until the death of Stephen.

 To summarize, the persecution of God’s people was not an indicator of the proximity of the end of the age, i.e. the coming of Christ.
-The fact is, according to Luke it was the first event to occur, and it would continue off and on until the very end did occur.
+The fact is, according to Luke it was the first event to occur, and it would continue off and on until the very end occurred.
 Thus far, in looking at the Olivet Prophecy, it seems that our modern understanding of Jesus coming in our day, 2000 years removed from Jesus’ crucifixion, wasn’t predicted by Jesus.
-Instead, he spoke only of that generation of his own day (Matthew 24:34), leading me to believe the so called Second Coming occurred cir.
-66-70 AD, and the destruction of Jerusalem and the Temple is the sign of his coming, exposing our modern doctrine of “delay” as a wicked and evil matter (cf. Matthew 24:48).
+Instead, he spoke only of that generation in his own day (Matthew 24:34).
+This causes me to believe the so called Second Coming occurred cir.
+66-70 AD, and the destruction of Jerusalem and the Temple is the sign of his coming, exposing our modern doctrine of “delay” as a wicked and evil doctrine (cf. Matthew 24:48).